Pediatric nurse complete career guide

 Although not required to become a pediatric nurse, there are opportunities to further your education in this career by pursuing an MSN.
 There are several pathways to obtain this graduate degree depending on the level of education previously acquired.

 With a BSN, coursework entails an additional 2 years of study.
 Depending on the school, tuition could cost between $35,000 and $60,000.
 Coursework helps develop specific skills at a higher level, and generally includes:

 Why pursue a career in pediatric nursing

 Strong communication and interpersonal skills are a necessity.
-Candidates must have the ability to manage the patient’s needs as well as their caregivers.
+Candidates ned to be capable of managing both the needs of the patients and their caregivers.

 Those interested in this career should be in good health and enjoy teamwork.
 The position can be both physically and emotionally demanding, therefore it is important to be naturally resilient and have the endurance to keep up with the fast pace.

 Those requiring a flexible work schedule may not be a good fit for the position as many pediatric nurses begin their careers working multiple shifts and long hours.
 Some positions in the field involve travel and a part-time commitment.

 Becoming a CPN is accomplished by taking a board certification examination.
 This exam goes beyond the scope of the NCLEX-RN and requires field experience.
 To be eligible, you need to have a minimum of 1800 hours of pediatric clinical experience as an RN in the past year.
 An alternate pathway requires a minimum of 3000 hours as a pediatric RN in the past 5 years, with a minimum of 1000 hours in the past year.
 Hours attained in a pediatric nursing residency program can apply.
 Test results are released 2-3 weeks after testing.
 Passing the exam to become board certified as a CPN is highly regarded when searching for an advanced career or seeking promotion.
 CPNs work in a variety of settings including hospitals, clinics, surgical centers, and doctors’ offices.